 The above locations where consumers can sell aluminum cans often come with some conditions to the purchase.
 This may involve washing each can thoroughly as well as crushing them.
 This process ensures the cans are up to an acceptable standard for the party buying the metal.
 It also deters unwanted bacteria, insects and rodents.

-The best ways to find aluminum cans to recycle are often just by looking at what’s in front of our faces.
-Some of the best places to source cans include:
+The best ways to find aluminum cans to recycle are often just by looking at what’s in front of you or even in a nearby recycling bin.
+Some of the best places to source cans to get those cents per pound include:

 - Public parks

 Hosting a summer BBQ or a big sporting event?
 A great way to make money back on the party groceries can be to clean and set aside all of the empty aluminum cans that resulted.
 Neighbors, family and friends in the surrounding areas may also be willing to hand over any cans that were ready to be thrown in the garbage.

 Public parks will often have empty cans littered all over the place.
 Heading out with a trash bag to collect them will help keep local areas clean while adding to your stash.

 Festivals and beverages go hand in hand, so the grounds can be a great area to source a lot of cans during an event, especially along the side of the road.